German Easter Traditions, Facts and Customs- Easter in Germany!

 Palm Sunday in Germany

 The Sunday before Easter is also known as Palm Sunday.
 Many communities, especially in Catholic areas of Southern Germany, hold processions.
-Children carry Palmbuschen… large bouquets made from Pussy Willow and other green plants.
-These are blessed in the church, then taken home to bring blessings to the house.
+Children carry Palmbuschen, large bouquets made from Pussy Willow and other green plants.
+After receiving a blessing in the church, the Palmbuschen hang at home to bring blessings to the house.

 Read more about Palm Sunday in Germany HERE–> Palm Sunday in Germany